 Selected text level

-The wild progenitors of crops including wheat (Triticum aestivum), barley (Hordeum vulgare), and peas (Lathyrus oleraceus) are traced to the Near East region.
-Cereals were grown in Syria as long as 9,000 years ago, while figs (Ficus carica) were cultivated even earlier; prehistoric seedless fruits discovered in the Jordan Valley suggest fig trees were being planted some 11,300 years ago.
-Though the transition from wild harvesting was gradual, the switch from a nomadic to a settled way of life is marked by the appearance of early Neolithic villages with homes equipped with grinding stones for processing grain.
+The wild progenitors of crops including (Triticum aestivum), (Hordeum vulgare), and peas (Lathyrus oleraceus) are traced to the Near East region.
+Cereals were grown in Syria as long as 9,000 years ago, while (Ficus carica) were even earlier; seedless fruits discovered in the Jordan Valley suggest fig trees were being planted some 11,300 years ago.
+Though the from wild was gradual, the switch from a to a settled way of life is marked by the appearance of early Neolithic villages with homes equipped with grinding stones for processing grain.

 Corn later reached North America, where cultivated sunflowers (Helianthus annuus) also started to bloom some 5,000 years ago.
 This is also when potato (Solanum tuberosum) growing in the Andes region of South America began.